yaiza612/Genomics_analysis_pipeline/README.md

 The pipeline is made specifically for the lectures of the course of GDAV and only work with the structure of the given folder "final_project".
 The python scripts of Jaime Huertas Cepas to extract blast results and do the mid point rooting are needed.
-The R script to realize the Differential expression analysis is base in the original script of Joaquín Giner Lamia.
+The R script to realize the Differential expression analysis is a modification from the original script of Joaquín Giner Lamia.

 In the future, I will improve it adding argument choices and automatical checks to be able to run the pipeline given any type of genomic data.